ansonjaison/anson-drive/README.md

    - Shows a grid of files with preview images, captions, tags, updated dates, and action buttons (View/Download, Copy Link). 📜
    - Includes a search bar to filter files by caption or tags and a dropdown to sort files. 🔍
    - A "Back to Folders" button returns to the Folders View. 🔙

+3. **Featured Files View** (`featured.html`):
+   - Displays a curated list of featured files from `featured.json`, with search and sort options similar to the Files View. ⭐
+   - Links back to the main index for full folder browsing. 🔙

 ### Metadata Management 📝